CuriousnTT/FlowScript/README.md

 4. Batch changes to reactive objects!
 Every time you change a single value in a reactive object, you trigger the reactivity engine.
 If you are going to make several changes, unless something else *must* happen in-between, make them all at once by using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)!

 ## Why mimic TypeScript?
-Since FlowScript mimics but is not built on Type/JavaScript, it does not need to inherit everything from them.
+Since ViScript mimics but is not built on Type/JavaScript, it does not need to inherit everything from them.
 Here are some benefits with starting from scratch.

 ### Consolidating '**null**' into '**undefined**'